Chia-Network/chia-network.github.io/collections/_posts/2022-08-17-bringing-transparency-and-efficiency-to-carbon-markets.en.md

 According to the [Wall Street Journal](https://www.wsj.com/articles/booming-carbon-credits-market-took-hit-as-stocks-sold-off-11658447086), in the first half of 2022 there were 98M tons of carbon offsets of all types sold in the existing voluntary markets.
 The price for nature-based credits averaged in the $15 to $18 range.
 We believe that price is low due to many of the factors outlined above.
 We are confident that demand far exceeds supply and this project can go a long way to stimulating additional investment in high-quality projects recurrently generating more offsets that add liquidity to this market.

-We believe that the power and security of our blockchain, and our partners, can finally create a trusted, global market that hyper-scales the voluntary carbon market and materially improves the environment.
+We believe that the power and security of our blockchain, and our partners, can finally create a trusted, global market that hyper-scales the voluntary carbon market and materially reduce the carbon in our atmosphere.

 ---
 <h3 id="ft-1"></h3>